Car Park Policy

 Tickets should be validated for guests only and should never be validated for University staff or students.
 Anyone persisting in this practice will be subject to the University's disciplinary procedures.

 Each car park remote validator owner must maintain a list of all transactions validated, including the staff member requesting the validation and the name of the guest, including their organisation details.

-The host will instruct their guest to take a ticket at the entry barrier as any other guest/occasional user, but rather than going to a Pay-on-Foot station before returning to their vehicle, the host swipes their guests ticket through the remote validator and this enables the visitor to present this ticket at the exit barrier and leave the campus free of charge (providing it is within the 30 minute 'grace' period).
+The host will instruct their guest to take a ticket at the entry barrier as any other guest/occasional user, but rather than going to a Pay station before returning to their vehicle, the host swipes their guests ticket through the remote validator and this enables the visitor to present this ticket at the exit barrier and leave the campus free of charge (providing it is within the 30 minute 'grace' period).

 The system recognises the ticket has been validated by a particular validator, calculates the amount due (based on entry and exit times held on the ticket) and this amount will be deducted from the host's account/cost centre.